Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: Results

 Having established that the Chern Majorana bands in the supercell settings are prone to fractionalization, we now include an interaction term within the effective Hamiltonian $H_{\rm eff}$ in Eq.~\eqref{eq:HMR}, or more specifically in Eq.~\eqref{eq:HMhoneycom} for the case of $2\times 2$ Honeycomb lattice.
-Interestingly, a $\Z_2$ `electric field' operator introduced below Eq.~\eqref{eq:ham} mediates a quartic Majorana interaction in the honeycomb lattice with three nearest neighbors.\cite{Kitaev2003,Zhang_BAtista_2020} The corresponding operator for the Wannier orbitals, in general, reads as $X_{\bf R}=\prod_{\{{\bf R},{\bf R}^{(1)}\}\in d_1}\mathcal{U}_{{\bf R},{\bf R}^{(1)}}$, where it is reminded that ${\bf R}^{(1)}$ is a set of first nearest neighbor sites containing $ d_{1}$ elements with respect to the ${\bf R}$ site. $X_{\bf R}$ is a gauge-dependent operator, and it couples to all the Majoranas sitting at ${\bf R}$ and ${\bf R}^{(1)}$, which then becomes gauge invariant.
+Interestingly, a $\Z_2$ `electric field' operator introduced below Eq.~\eqref{eq:ham} mediates a quartic Majorana interaction in the honeycomb lattice with three nearest neighbors.\cite{Kitaev2003,Zhang_BAtista_2020} The corresponding operator for the Wannier orbitals, in general, reads as $X_{\bf R}=\prod_{\{{\bf R}^{(1)}\}\in d_1}\mathcal{U}_{{\bf R},{\bf R}^{(1)}}$, where it is reminded that ${\bf R}^{(1)}$ is a set of first nearest neighbor sites containing $ d_{1}$ elements with respect to the ${\bf R}$ site. $X_{\bf R}$ is a gauge-dependent operator, and it couples to all the Majoranas sitting at ${\bf R}$ and ${\bf R}^{(1)}$, which then becomes gauge invariant.
 In the original Kitaev model with the small magnetic field, it was shown that such a term arises in the same third-order perturbation term as in Eq.~\eqref{eq:ham} and has the same coupling constant of $iK$.
-Here, we consider a general coupling term of $i\mathcal{K}_1'$ and write the interaction term on a honeycomb lattice an $a=\pm$ particle-hole Majorana pair in a single $\alpha=1$ orbital state as
+Here in the effective model, such a term can arise from the multiple virtual hoppings to the eliminated states and can be obtained by higher-order polynomial fittings along the line done for the quadratic term in Eq.~\eqref{eq:DefT}.
+We consider a general coupling term of $i\mathcal{K}_1'$ and write the interaction term on a honeycomb lattice and $a=\pm$ particle-hole Majorana pair in a single $\alpha=1$ orbital state as

 Consistent with the Elitzur’s theorem \cite{Elitzur_1975}, we can write down two gauge invariant mean-field order parameters, defined as follows:

 Here, the expectation value is self-consistently evaluated within the mean-field ground state.
 We have also assumed the order parameters $\Omega_{1,2}$ to be independent of ${\bf R}$ (uniform phase), and hence, it is dropped or from the L.H.S. of the above equation.
 Both order parameters involve two Majorana operators, and the gauge field links them so that the order parameter remains gauge invariant.
 The resultant mean-field interaction (gauge-invariant) Hamiltonian becomes